ak-tr/bins/README.md

 -   Height - Height of the drawer.
 -   Depth - Depth of the drawer.
 -   Radius - Corner radius of each box.
--   Thickness - Wall thickness of each box, this includes the thickness of the bottom of the box though this will most likely change in the future.
+-   Thickness - Wall thickness of each box.
+Bottom layer thickness is fixed to 5mm.
 -   Width Division - Value between 0 and 1 used to calculate how to allocate space to the boxes in the X dimension.
 -   Depth Division - Value between 0 and 1 used to calculate how to allocate space to the boxes in the Z dimension.
 -   Outer Gap - Gap between all outer edges of the bins that meet with the inner drawer walls.